Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 When planning a bathroom remodel, most homeowners focus on tile, fixtures, and layout.
 However, what truly determines the longevity of your shower isn’t what you see, it’s what’s behind the tile.

 At Nix Cabinetry & Tile, one of the most important conversations we have with clients is about waterproofing.
-Understanding the difference between conventional shower waterproofing and a Schluter system can help you make a smarter, longer-lasting investment in your home.
+After all, choosing the right waterproofing system plays a major role in how well your shower performs over time.
+For that reason, understanding the difference between conventional shower waterproofing and a Schluter system can help you make a smarter, longer-lasting investment in your home.

 What Is Conventional Shower Waterproofing?

 Traditional shower waterproofing has been used for decades.
-Essentially, it relies on a layered system beneath the tile to manage water.
+Essentially, it relies on a layered system beneath the tile to manage water as it moves through the assembly.
+Because this method has been standard for many years, it remains familiar to many installers today.

 How It Works: